wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 Capture of Maiden and Detroit--the army of Gen. Proctor retreat towards the Moravian towns--Gen. Harrison pursues them.

-NOW when Perry bad taken care of the captives, and the wounded, and set them upon the shore,
+NOW when Perry had taken care of the captives, and the wounded, and set them upon the shore,

 2 He began to convey the army of Harrison from Fort Meigs and round about.